hane-smitter/react-loading-indicator/README.md

 import React from "react";
 import { Atom } from "react-loading-indicators";
 /*
-| OR specifically pull it 😊️
+| OR directly pull it 😎
 | import Atom from "react-loading-indicators/Atom";
 */